Beaches, culture, elephants, parties, trekking and more!

 - Kayak through the atmospheric mangrove forests of Bor Thor

 Day 1: Arrive in Bangkok.
 Touchdown in tropical Thailand!
 You’ll be transferred to your accommodation.
 Meet your guide and the rest of your group this evening and learn all about the incredible adventures we’ve got in store!
-Then head out to neon-lit Khao San Road for some drinks with your new mates.
+Then head out to neon-lit Khao San Road to explore with your new mates.

 Day 2: Bangkok to Chiang Mai.
 We’ll start the day with a boat ride down the city’s canals.
 Glide past saffron-robed monks and vendors selling exotic delicacies – it’s a fabulous insight into daily life here.
 Stop at Wat Arun and Wat Pho to see the famous reclining Buddha.
 Tonight we’ll board the overnight transport to Chiang Mai.

-Day 3: Chiang Mai.
+Day 3: Chiang Mai Cooking Class.
 Wake up as we roll into Chiang Mai.
 Relax at your swanky hostel, or head out and explore the laid-back city.
 This afternoon, make traditional Thai dishes at a cooking class, before tucking into what you’ve made!
 This evening, go bargain-hunting at the famous Chiang Mai night market.

 Day 4: Chiang Mai to the Ethical Elephant Project.
 We’ll be up with the sun this morning to transfer to the elephant camp.
 This amazing centre is all about the welfare of the animals.
-You’ll help feed them, walk them to the river to bathe in the cool water and spend the night in a hut by the herd, where you’ll fall sleep with the soft sound of elephant snores as your lullaby!
+You’ll help feed them and walk them to the river to bathe in the cool water,

 Day 5: Hill Trek.
 Spend the next couple of days hiking through the spectacular scenery of Northern Thailand.
 We’ll stop regularly to check out the epic jungle views so you’ll have no problem keeping up!
 Home for the night is a rustic retreat, where we’ll enjoy an authentic meal under the stars.